sharel0ck/objectboxlite/README.md

 # ObjectBoxLite

-In my bachelor thesis I developed a forensic tool **ObjectBoxLite** to give the community the possibility to analyze ObjectBox Database files :coffee: :man_technologist:.
-[ObjectBox](https://objectbox.io/) is a non SQLite Database, that is developed for Mobile-, Edge- or IoT-Computing.
-The Database file can extracted from Smartphone Apps or from IoT devices.
+In my bachelor thesis I developed the forensic tool **ObjectBoxLite** to give the community the possibility to analyze ObjectBox database files :coffee: :man_technologist:.

+[ObjectBox](https://objectbox.io/) is a non SQLite database, that is developed for Mobile-, Edge- or IoT-Computing.
+The database file be can extracted from smartphone apps or from IoT devices.

 ## Background